antja0/antja0/README.md

-### Hi there 👋:smile:
----

-- I do software :computer: and games :video_game:
+I do software :computer: and games :video_game:

-- :heart: Eternally grateful for all free software and kind people out there!
+:heart: Eternally grateful for all free software and kind people out there!